higginsbotham/docker-image-logitech-media-server/README.md

 This is a Docker image for running the [Logitech Media Server](https://github.com/Logitech/slimserver) package (aka SqueezeboxServer).

-It contains my own transcoding rules that make use of not-well-documented  functionality in order to more fully integrate SoX's stellar resampling capabilities.
+It contains my own transcoding rules that make use of not-well-documented  functionality in order to more fully integrate SoX's stellar resampling capabilities on the server side.

 Also, when transcoding to MP3 the encoder uses VBR mode for most target bitrates instead of ABR.
 The two exceptions are when no bitrate target is specified by the player, the default quality setting is VBR 0 (`--preset extreme`), and when 320kbps is specified it uses CBR mode (`--preset insane`).